Roy Brown: “Riding High”

 But even with the lack of information we the listener have at our disposal, the band members seem to be fully aware of what’s going on and they do their best to get us in the proper mood and come pretty close to pulling it off, rendering our protests over its lack of depth almost a moot point.

 This is where Brown’s band state their case as the best in the business as the high octane arrangement never lets up for a second.
-It’s is the sound of a New Year’s party down the hall that would send office workers scurrying out of their cubicles to join in the festivities, or a fitting nightcap to a drunken orgy, a scene that you’d envision taking place to celebrate the end of prohibition, the news of Japan’s surrender in World War Two or the overthrow of an unpopular dictator.
+Riding High is the sound of a New Year’s party down the hall that would send office workers scurrying out of their cubicles to join in the festivities, or a fitting nightcap to a drunken orgy, a scene that you’d envision taking place to celebrate the end of prohibition, the news of Japan’s surrender in World War Two or the overthrow of an unpopular dictator.

 Batman Rankins shows why his presence on Brown’s records was so vital each and every time he blows another refrain.
 When Roy was saddled with inappropriate session musicians the songs were crafted in the right way but didn’t have the firepower to cut loose in the manner that would convey the proper message.
 Rankins however has no such problems, riffing with gritty passion and yet still maintaining a semblance of melodic sense.